Free Things to Do in Gatineau

 Must-see spots that don't cost a penny.

-Canadian Museum of History Grand Hall Free
+Canadian Museum of History's Grand Hall Free

-Templeton Lookout Free
+Templeton Park Skating Oval Free

 Free Cultural Experiences